rks101/eglinux/README.md

 **Physical resources → Virtualization layer → Virtual resources → OS → Applications/Users**

 That distinction is quite powerful pedagogically because we can then understand why an OS can present a **process, virtual memory, file, socket, and virtual CPU** even though none of these necessarily corresponds directly to one physical hardware object.

+**Hypervisor**: A hypervisor is software that creates and runs Virtual Machines (VMs) on a physical computer or server.
+It enables multiple guest operating systems to run simultaneously on a single host machine by allocating and managing hardware resources such as compute, memory, network interfaces, and persistent storage.
+There are two main types of hypervisors: bare-metal and hosted hypervisors.
+A bare-metal hypervisor runs directly on the host machine, such as VMware ESXi, Microsoft Hyper-V, and Xen.
+A hosted hypervisor runs as an application within a host operating system, such as VMware Workstation and Oracle VirtualBox.

+Note on ESXi: ESXi uses its own VMKernel.
+The development environment of the VMkernel and ESXi software is Linux - in other words, a Linux system and the GNU C Compiler/GCC is used to compile the VMkernel.
+It also makes use of some of the Linux kernel include files to implement the Linux compatible driver interface.
+However, [ESXi is not a Linux system](https://www.v-front.de/2013/08/a-myth-busted-and-faq-esxi-is-not-based.html).

 More on these topics in next sections.
 Continue reading to maintain the flow.